mmuoDev/job-portal/README.md

 Method – GET
 ```

-Token must be passed to the header (with ‘token’ as the key) and content-type is json.
+Token must be passed to the header (with `token` as the key) and content-type is json.

 ### Create a job proposal (for freelancer)
 ```